openstack-hyper-v/puppet-petools/README.md

-PETOOLS A puppet module for installing the windows ADK and create a x86_64
+PETOOLS
 =================================================================

+A puppet module for installing the Windows ADK and creating an a x86_64 WinPE Image and PXE environment for use on a Quartermaster provisioning server

 Basic usage
 -----------

     class {'petools': }

 Contributors